Roham0010/innoscripta-fullstack-project/README.md

 #### Shortcut

-There is a Makefile in in case everything is configed as expected by running make start it should build, run images, and migrate the migrations.
+There is a Makefile in in case everything is configed as expected by running `make start` on a unix base OS should build, run images, and migrate the migrations.